jeremy-w/ttrss-tool/README.md

 and lives at [jeremy-w/ttrss-tool](https://github.com/jeremy-w/ttrss-tool).

 `ttrss-tool` goes great with [Newsbeuter](http://newsbeuter.org/).

-## Basic Idea
+(It seemed a shame to have to hit the Web to edit your feedlist when using ttrss as the backend, and thus was `ttrss-tool` born.)

-- `ttrss-tool ls`
+## Usage
-  lists categories (suffixed with '/'), special categories (suffixed with '%'), and feeds (no suffix) and virtual feeds (suffixed with '@') at that level.
+- `ttrss-tool ls` (short for `ls /`) lists top-level categories and uncategorized feeds.
 - `ttrss-tool ls /category`
-  lists subcategories and feeds in that category.
+  lists the categories and feeds directly under that category.
 - `ttrss-tool ls -R`
   recursively lists categories and feeds.
 - `ttrss-tool mkdir /category`